Banana ice cream (the infused way!)

 Stella used the traditional custard making procedure, but I went with the more direct Modernista approach: simply mix your strained banana-flavoured dairy with the egg yolks and the sugar(s) in a sauce pan, then heat it all in one go.

-As with all custard bases, stir with a wooden spoon or a spatula and bring the base up to 85 degrees Celsius/185 º F: the so-called Nappe stage, and also the recommended temperature to bring about pasteurisation.
+As with all custard bases, stir with a wooden spoon or a spatula and bring the base up to (no more than) 85 degrees Celsius/185 º F: the so-called Nappe stage, and also the recommended temperature to bring about pasteurisation.

 When the (now custard) ice cream base is ready, let it cool down and preferably chill in the refrigerator a few hours before churning it in your ice cream machine.